This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 - spade drill bit (depending on the doorbell style)

 I then unscrewed and detached the wires from the back of the doorbell.
-Note: for safety reasons, because what I do to my house is to my house (and you should always do the safety precaution even if I don’t), turn the power off before replacing your doorbell, K?
+This is where you should grab your circuit tester to insure there are no hot wires.
+A zap from these *shouldn’t* cause you more than a buzz as they’re low-voltage wires but you’d rather not find out the hard way.
+Note: for safety reasons, because what I do to my house is to my house (and you should always do the safety precaution even if I don’t), turn the power off at the main breaker before replacing your doorbell, K?

 Step 3: Position the New Doorbell